BackofenLab/StoatyDive/README.md

 care of different sized peaks.
 All peak are extended to a certain length with `--length_norm`.
 The user can either provide a peak length with `length_norm_value` or
 StoatyDive just takes the maximal peak length of the given peak set.

-#### Seed
-Please set a seed if you use StoatyDive for any publications to warrant reproducible results.

 #### CV Threshold
 The user can set a CV threshold with `-t, --thresh` to divide the predicted peaks into more specific (0) and more unspecific sites (1).
 The default is set